mcobosb/environmentaltools/README.md

 Once installed, make sure the `latex` command is available in your terminal.
 The system will automatically use LaTeX to render text in figures if `text.usetex = True` is enabled.

-The tool is developed by Manuel Cobos (https://github.com/mcobosb) as part of the **Environmental Fluid Dynamics (GDFA)** team of the University of Granada.
+The tool is developed by Manuel Cobos (https://github.com/mcobosb) as part of the **Environmental Fluid Dynamics (GDFA, https://dinamicambiental.es)** team of the University of Granada.
 The GDFA wishes a good experience in learning process.
 Enjoy it!

 ## Subpackages description